cbuchko/cbuchko.github.io/src/posts/2020-09-09-comedy-show-approaches.md

 category: tv
 ---

 Over the summer I watched three comedy shows that approached the genre in distinct ways.
-The 2006 NBC sitcom '30 Rock', the adult cartoon phenomenon 'Rick and Morty' and the cringe-fest unscripted documentary 'Nathan For You'.
+The 2006 NBC sitcom '30 Rock', the adult cartoon phenomenon 'Rick and Morty' and the cringe-fest unscripted reality series 'Nathan For You'.
 After watching all three, I realized that I loved them all but for different reasons.
 I thought it could be insightful to take a closer look, to examine what makes each of these shows good, and how the different approaches allow them to flourish.

 ## 30 Rock